Rea7per-r/NFT-Collection-Migration-and-Management-with-Polygon-Bridge/README.md

 ### mint(uint256 quantity)

-Allows the owner to mint a specified quantity of GIGANTIC BLACK HOLE NFTs.
+Allows the owner to mint a specified quantity of FOOTBALL NFTs.

 - **Modifier**: onlyOwner (The function can only be executed by the contract owner.)
+-
 -  **Parameters**:
+-
   - quantity: The number of NFTs to be minted.
 - **Requirements**:
   - The total supply of NFTs after minting must not exceed the maximum quantity (5).